procount/pinn/README_PINN.md

 ## Booting an OS directly from the recovery shell.

-The ususal `reboot` command does not work in the PINN recovery shell.
+The usual `reboot` command does not work in the PINN recovery shell.
 However, a new command `rebootp` has been added to allow this.
 By providing a partition number as an argument, it is possible to boot directly into one of the installed OSes directly.
-E.G. `reboot 6` will boot direclty into the OS installed in partition 6.
+E.G. `reboot 6` will boot directly into the OS installed in partition 6.
 There is also `rebootp.sh` which may be better to use from an ssh shell, as it provides a cleaner exit to the ssh terminal.

 ---